JacobLinCool/node-cloudflared/README.md

 yarn global add cloudflared
 ```

+> If `CLOUDFLARED_VERSION` env var is set, it will install the specified version of `cloudflared`, otherwise it will install the latest version.

 ## CLI Usage

 You can use the `cloudflared` command-line tool to create HTTPS tunnels.
 You can find the usage of `cloudflared` [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-useful-commands/).